viltgroup/minium-training/minium-core-js.md

-# Minium Training
+# Minium Core and Minium Developer (javacript editor)

-In this training, we'll take a look into Minium using its API, and we'll use Minium Developer to write some Minium javascript code.
+In this training, we'll take a look into Minium Core, and we'll use Minium Developer to write some Minium javascript code.
 We'll learn its concepts, namely `WebElements` and `Interactions`, as well as interaction listeners.
 We'll also make use of some tools provided by Minium Developer to helps us write